All Episodes

 Gosh, many things surprised me.

-Um very often, you know, the book actually contains a lot of stories.
+Very often, you know, the book actually contains a lot of stories.

-You know, they're individual stories of people and how they coped with the camps and how they survived and and how they learned to live inside the system.
+You know, they're individual stories of people and how they coped with the camps and how they survived and how they learned to live inside the system.

-Um they they they found ways to cope with it and live inside it.
+They found ways to cope with it and live inside it.

 You asked me a minute ago about romance.

-Yes, I mean, many people did become mean spirited, and many people survived by doing horrible things.
+Yes, I mean, many people did become mean-spirited, and many people survived by doing horrible things.

-There were there were there are awful stories of survival as well as positive ones.
+By becoming informers or by becoming murderers, there are awful stories of survival as well as positive ones.

-But um, you know, when you're doing that kind of research and you're reading these stories and reading the archives, in inevitably it's you know, you you you find the the positive stories, and it in a way it's what kept me going while writing the book.
+But When you're doing that kind of research and you're reading these stories and reading the archives, inevitably you find the positive stories.

 Did you meet survivors?